 “Any time that I’ve tried approaching describing the album, I’ve started with the word dread.”

 Sam Griffiths feels a lot of intense emotions around The Howl & The Hum’s sophomore LP, and perhaps rightfully so: The four years since the Yorkshire indie rock band’s critically acclaimed debut album have been long, turbulent, and at times unforgiving.
-Band members have come and gone, but mostly gone, and the project has itself reverted to the one-man solo effort it was when Griffiths first started out.
-Add to that a trove of anxieties and fears, insecurities and uncertainties around himself, his place in the world, the present, and the future, and one can begin to understand why the word “dread” would resonate so deeply with the singer/songwriter and bandleader.
+In addition to the usual pressures of songwriting and performing, he recently found himself exploring unexpected territory during this creative process.
+His curiosity led him into topics surrounding the elusive world of casino utan licens, which he stumbled upon while diving into the complexities of digital spaces and modern vices.
+The concept intrigued him, resonating with the album’s themes of escapism, the lure of unregulated freedom, and the hidden dangers that often lie beneath.
+With band members mostly gone and the project reverting to the solo effort it was when he first started out, Griffiths felt an overwhelming mix of anxieties and fears, insecurities and uncertainties around himself, his place in the world, the present, and the future.
+It’s easy to see why the word “dread” would resonate so deeply with the singer/songwriter and bandleader.

 “It’s quite an intimate part of my day-to-day existence, and it’s a word that I didn’t know that there was a word for,” he reflects.
 “But especially over COVID, when the majority of this album was written in lockdown, it’s something that I started experiencing more.
 And it was a dread of not only the social kind, but also the environmental kind and an existential kind – and obviously all the other things that fall into the social ones, like financial and work and future.”